-With high value government investment in housing, transport infrastructure and digital communications, opportunities will abound for the UK’s flexible workforce in 2017.
+With high value government investment in housing, transport infrastructure and digital communications, opportunities abound for the UK’s flexible workforce in 2017.

 The first thing to remember is that recruiters and hiring managers have to wade through stacks of CVs and whittle them down to a shortlist of candidates for interview.

 Digressing slightly, I once came across a company owner who, when he got a batch of CVs across his desk, immediately shuffled them, split the pile in two and put half straight in the bin.
 His logic?
 He didn’t want anyone unlucky working for him!
 Thankfully though, most hirers use a more scientific method!
 So, how do you sell yourself on two sides of A4?
 The first thing to remember is that writing a CV as a contractor is a little different to writing one aimed at a permanent role.